 To make these muffins, you only need four simple and easy ingredients!

 Making these muffins truly couldn’t be an easier!
-Simply start by preheating your oven to 350 F and line a muffin tin with muffin liners.
-Then, set aside.
+To make these egg muffins, start by preheating your oven to 350 F. Next, line a muffin tin with liners and set aside.

-Bake for 20-25 minutes, or until they’re fully cooked.
-Then, let cool and serve!
-You can eat these delicious muffins right away, or store them in an airtight container in the fridge for up to one week, or in the freezer for up to three months.
-Enjoy!
+Transfer the muffin tin to the oven and allow the muffins to bake for 20-25 minutes, or until the eggs are fully cooked through.
+Once done, let cool and enjoy!
+Store any leftovers in an airtight container in the fridge for up to one week, or in the freezer for up to three months.

 If you make this recipe, please be sure to leave a review and rating below!
 And, since I practically live on Instagram, be sure to tag me in your creations so that I can repost them! xx